PHX2600/The-Archive/forum/Puzzles/1412 - Puzzle 2.md

 Scoring:

-5] This one will net you 5 points for successfully producing the plain text key.
+  * 5] This one will net you 5 points for successfully producing the plain text key.
-5] An additional 5 points will be awarded for the cipher key used.
+  * 5] An additional 5 points will be awarded for the cipher key used.
-20] And finally an additional 20 points will be awarded for patching the binary to print the plain text key in all its glory.
+  * 20] And finally an additional 20 points will be awarded for patching the binary to print the plain text key in all its glory.

 Total: 30 Points Possible

 [Binary attached]

 ========================================================
-Email solutions to <!-- e --><a href="mailto:Penguin2600@asu.edu">Penguin2600@asu.edu</a><!-- e --> to get your points on the scoreboard or to report problems with the puzzle.
+Email solutions to <Penguin2600@asu.edu> to get your points on the scoreboard or to report problems with the puzzle.

 --------------------------------------------------------------------------------